rkincaid/rc2014-misc/sc114/README.md

 ### OVERVIEW

 This directory contains various files that might be useful to the owner of an SC114 Z80 SBC. **I make no guarantees it will work for you and consider it experimental and not thorougly tested**.
+Feel free to submit issues if you find any problems.
+I'll do my best to respond as I have time.
+The more testing the better!

 The initial collection of code is for SC114's that can run CP/M with an ACIA serial board as part of their setup.
 In my own case I have a very minimal system consisting of the SC114 and Rotten Snow's #61 Missing Module.
 The #61